Advancing Equity and Excellence in Our Nation’s Schools

 To understand better the full range of inequities preventing historically underserved students from receiving a high-quality education, All4Ed staff members are exploring issues around diversity, equity, and inclusion (DEI).

 16.9 million children remain logged out because they don’t have internet at home.

-Our data on ESSA implementation show how states have used ESSA’s flexibility to take wildly varied approaches to school accountability and support—and the consequences of these choices for students of color.
+A series exploring how states used ESSA’s flexibility to take different approaches to school accountability—and the consequences of those choices for students.